Why Should I Write a Teaching Statement?

 Meet With a Consultant to Review Your Teaching Statement

-We offer one-on-one consultations for teaching statements and diversity, equity, and inclusion (DEI) statements.
+We offer one-on-one consultations on teaching statements for graduate students and postdocs preparing for their future teaching careers.
 We bridge our pedagogical expertise with evidence-based practices to help you convey your teaching values and the instructional choices you make to help students achieve learning goals.

 References